 Examples: furniture, decking

-Examples: milk containers and detergent bottles, subway and bus seats, backpacks, elevator buttons
+Examples: milk containers and detergent bottles, subway and bus seats, elevator buttons

 2 to 3 days

 Examples: refrigerators, pots and pans, sinks, some water bottles